-Reprieve's casework is supported by its Operations team, led by the Deputy Director, Legal and Governance, as well as the Deputy Director of Development and Outreach, the Head of Finance and the Head of Operations.
+Reprieve's casework is supported by its Operations team, the Deputy Director, Legal and Governance, the Deputy Director of Development and Outreach, the Head of Finance and the Head of Operations.
 This ensures that Reprieve's casework has solid and stable operational, security, resource, and legal foundations.

-Reprieve has a clear and tight structure, with strong lines of communication and accountability between its senior leadership team, managers and officers / caseworkers.
+Reprieve has a clear and tight structure, with strong lines of communication and accountability between its senior management team, managers and officers / caseworkers.
 Being lean and agile ensures that we maximise information flows and conserve as much resource as possible for advancement of the cases of the clients that we assist.
-There are four levels of report flowing upwards to the Joint Executive Directors: 1) Officer / Caseworkers; 2) Project Leads/ Project Managers; 3) Heads Of / Deputy Directors; 4) Directors.
+There are five levels of report flowing upwards to the Joint Executive Directors: 1) Officer / Caseworkers; 2) Project Leads/ Project Managers; 3) Heads Of; 4) Deputy Directors; 5) Directors.